-Ranveer Singh Kisses Shahid Kapoor On Cheek & Shuts Down Rumours Of Their Cold War!
+Ranveer Singh Kisses Shahid Kapoor On The Cheek And Shuts Down Rumours Of Cold War!

-When Ranveer Singh and Shahid Kapoor worked together in Sanjay Leela Bhansali's magnum opus 'Padmaavat', there was rumours about their on-screen rivalry spilling into real life as well.
+When Ranveer Singh and Shahid Kapoor worked together in Sanjay Leela Bhansali's magnum opus 'Padmaavat', there were rumours about their on-screen rivalry spilling into real life as well.

 Later in an interview, Shahid admitted to feeling "like an outsider" on the sets, while Ranveer responded in another interview that he tried his best to make the 'Kabir Singh' star feel at home.

-Finally at the recently-held Star Screen Awards 2019, when Ranveer and Shahid came face-to-face during the photo-op session at the red carpet, the former finally put an end to reports of their alleged 'cold war' by planting a kiss on Shahid's cheek.
+Finally, at the recently-held Star Screen Awards 2019, when Ranveer and Shahid came face-to-face during the photo-op session at the red carpet, the former put an end to reports of their alleged 'cold war' by planting a kiss on Shahid's cheek.

 Check out the video here.